-This simple watercress salad, embellished with oranges, cucumber, and sprouts is a lovely way to highlight this delectable leafy green.
+This simple watercress salad, embellished with oranges, cucumber, and sprouts is a lovely way to highlight this delectable, vitamin-packed leafy green.

 We all know that leafy greens are among the best foods we can be eating.
 But when it comes to this category, watercress is often overlooked, and that’s a pity, because it’s among the most potent of leafy greens.
 The easiest (and tastiest) way to use this delicate green uncooked.